Frequently asked questions

 - Please arrive at the Relay at your dedicated check-in time (timings will be confirmed closer to the event).

-- Marshalls will be onsite to assist with COVIDSafe check-in and participants will be issued with a wristband to be worn throughout the duration of the event.
+- Participants will be issued with a wristband to be worn throughout the duration of the event.

-- Once your team has completed the COVIDSafe check-in upon entry, we ask that the Team Captain head over to the check-in area to complete the remainder of their check-in and receive their team kit
+- The Team Captain is to head over to the check-in area to complete the remainder of their check-in and receive their team kit

 More information will be released closer to the event, stay up to date here or by visiting the Sunshine Coast Relay Facebook Group.